Are Siamese Cats Hypoallergenic? Vet-Approved Facts & FAQ

 Can You Make a Siamese Cat Hypoallergenic?

 No. There is nothing you can do to make a feline hypoallergenic.
-All cats are going to create dander and will continue to cause allergies.
+All cats produce allergens, create dander, and can cause allergies.
 However, there are several strategies that you can take to reduce the amount of dander in your home, which may help with allergies.

 While the most effective method for reducing allergies in cases of severe reactions is to remove the pet from the environment, this is commonly not done by pet owners with manageable allergy levels.
 Most who develop pet allergies look for other ways of reducing their symptoms without leaving their pet.

 Bathing the cat may or may not be helpful.
-This is because your cat can return to producing the same number of allergens in as little as two days after being given a bath.
-Plus, bathing a cat is very difficult, so this often isn’t possible.
+This is because your cat can return to producing the same number of allergens in as little as 2 days after being given a bath.
+Plus, bathing a cat is very difficult and can affect your bond with them, so this often isn’t possible.

 The Siamese doesn’t fit the typical definition of a “hypoallergenic” cat.
 They shed just as much as any other feline, though their shorter hair makes it less noticeable.
 They also produce the exact same type and amount of dander as any other cat breed, which means that they’ll produce the same level of allergy symptoms as any other feline.